junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How bad?"
 Dean asks, following him.

 "The sound of it is like earthquakes on Earth, but for Heaven, the shaking is making the whole celestial dimension crack.
-There are rifts that souls are falling from.
+I can hear the emergences of rifts where souls can fall from.
 You might find more ghost or spirit cases shortly, similar to Nick's wife and son."
 Cas says, voice low.

 Sam greets them in the library, in the middle of scrolling on the laptop pages, noting something down on a piece of paper.
 A handful of their spare phones lie around on the desk, busy buzzing with incoming calls and messages.